SS Columbia Eagle incident: Later events

-We are sympathetic with the Asian people and, while I'm not an authority on the war in Vietnam I respect the opinions of people who were authorities like Bertrand Russell and Jean Paul Sartre who said the war in Asia was genocide and I intend to carry on my actions against the American Government.
+We are sympathetic with the Asian people and, while I'm not an authority on the war in Vietnam I respect the opinions of people who were authorities like Bertrand Russell and Jean Paul Sartre who said the war in Asia was genocide. ...
+I intend to carry on my actions against the American Government.

-In June both men were indicted by a federal grand jury in Los Angeles on charges of mutiny, kidnapping and assault.
+In June, both men were indicted by a federal grand jury in Los Angeles on charges of mutiny, kidnapping and assault.

 Glatkowski

 After months of imprisonment Glatowski was released and, after seeking asylum at the Chinese and USSR embassies, he turned himself in at a US Embassy in Phnom Penh and was extradited to the United States to face trial.
 He was charged with mutiny, kidnapping, assault and neglect of duty.
 On 2 March 1971 Glatkowski pled guilty in a Los Angeles District Court to mutiny and assault.
 United States federal judge Manuel Real heard the testimony of four psychiatrists; three of the psychiatrists reported that Glatkowski was currently sane and was sane at the time of the mutiny incident.
-Glatowski was sentenced to 6 months to 10 years in Federal prison and served nearly eight of the ten years when mandatorily released from Lompoc, California federal prison.
+Glatowski was sentenced to 6 months to 10 years in federal prison and served nearly eight of the ten years when mandatorily released from Federal Correctional Institution, Lompoc, in Lompoc, California.
 He has admitted to mistakes in the hijacking but remained unapologetic about their goal of interrupting the napalm shipment.

 McKay

-McKay escaped from his captors, along with U.S. Army deserter Larry Humphrey, in October 1970 and sought out the Khmer Rouge.
-He was officially declared accounted for, with a Date of Loss on 4 November 1970 without being located by the authorities.
+McKay escaped from his captors, along with U.S. Army deserter Larry Humphrey, in November 1970 and sought out the Khmer Rouge.
+He was officially declared accounted for on 11 June 2003, with a date of loss on 4 November 1970, the day he was declared absent without leave (AWOL).

-According to an article for Penthouse magazine, entitled "The Last Mutineer", by Richard Linnett and Roberto Loiederman, co-authors of the book "The Eagle Mutiny", remains of a corpse brought back from Cambodia in 1991 were positively identified as Clyde McKay's by the Central Identification Laboratory - Hawaii (CILHI), the U.S. Navy's forensic lab in Hawaii.
-Subsequently, the remains were cremated and the ashes were buried by his family in their cemetery plot in Hemet, California, where McKay had spent his youth.
+In a magazine article entitled "The Last Mutineer," co-authors Richard Linnett and Roberto Loiederman of the book The Eagle Mutiny described human remains brought from Cambodia in 1991; originally thought to be of missing photojournalists Sean Flynn and Dana Stone, the remains were positively identified as Clyde McKay's at the U.S. military's Central Identification Laboratory in Hawaii.
+The remains were subsequently cremated and the ashes buried by his family in their cemetery plot in Hemet, California, where McKay had spent his youth.

+Columbia Eagle

+The ship was scrapped in 1971 at Kaohsiung, Taiwan.